blaenk/blaenk.github.io/provider/pages/work.markdown

 <div class="collapsible">

 This was an application I wrote back in 2006-2007 which was a combination of client-side C# and server-side PHP.
-The application was basically similar to [last.fm](http://last.fm), in which a client-side application scans popular media players for the currently playing song and then transmitted to a server-side endpoint for aggregation.
+The application was basically similar to [last.fm](http://last.fm), in which a client-side application scans popular media players for the currently playing song and then transmits the information to a server-side endpoint for aggregation.
 The client-side C# application was written with modularity in mind, so that one would simply implement an interface, generate a DLL, and place it in the same directory as the executable to add support for more players.
 I added such plugins for iTunes, Windows Media Player, and Winamp.
 Information about the currently playing song was then sent to an endpoint of the user's choosing.
 At the time I also wrote a WordPress plugin which displayed this information in a blog's description text (usually under the blog title/name).

 After I had done all this, one of the friends I showed it to said, "Oh, so it's like last.fm?"
 I had never heard of last.fm before this and the whole time I had thought I had created something quite innovative.